grantbow/fit/README.md

 Event based automation can be added through git or mercurial.
 We created a hooks directory and look forward to seeing what code teams use and contribute.
-Adapting hooks for both git and hg would be appreciated.
+Contributed work to adapt all hooks for both git and hg would be appreciated.

 ### Example Use